OriolCanal/Targeted-CNV-Learner/README.md

 sary orthogonal validations when validated.
 These findings were further confirmed through real CNV data, where Targeted-CNV-Learner matched the high sensitivity of GRAPES.

+A comprehensive explanation on how Targeted-CNV-Learner works can be found in [the following pdf](/template/main.pdf)

+In the following figure, an overview of the methodology used by Targeted-CNV-Learner can be observed:
 ![Methodology of Targeted-CNV-Learner](template/imatges/master-thesis-workflow2.png)